Kelamir/ShipwreckChat/README.md

 # Shipwreck Chat
-Source for the Shipwreck Chat web app.
+Source for the Shipwreck Chat web app

 ## About

-The ShipwreckChat, the app for you to chat with friends and exercise pirate lingo.
+The ShipwreckChat, the app for you to chat with friends and exercise pirate lingo

 ## Stack

-- Next.js framework with App Router,
+- Next.js framework with App Router
 - tRPC for API endpoint
 - Auth0 for authentication
 - Postgres for storing persistent data